davideicardi/es4kafka/README.md

 ### Books catalog

-In this example I want to implement a very simple books catalog, where the user insert authors, books and can query the books for a specific author.
-This example is written using additional conventions and pattern that can be useful for more complex use cases:
+In this example I want to implement a simple books catalog, where the user insert authors, books and can query the books for a specific author.
+This example is written using additional conventions and patterns that can be useful for more complex use cases:

 - using sealed traits for events and commands (`BookCommand`, `AuthorCommand`, `BookEvent`, `AuthorEvent`, ...)
-- using a class to handle the snapshots (`Book`, `Author`, ...)
+- using a class to handle aggregates (aka: snapshots) (`Book`, `Author`, ...)
-- interactive queries to read the entities
+- HTTP rpc layer using interactive queries to read the entities
-- HTTP rpc layer

 ![domain-model](docs/domain-model.drawio.png)